Your ultimate wedding guest style guide

+Your ultimate wedding guest style guide is here.
 As weddings begin to deviate more and more from tradition, the etiquette on what to wear as a guest becomes more difficult to dissect.
 Can you wear black?
 What about white?
 What's the protocol on hats these days?
 We've spoken to the experts and answered those frequently asked questions.
 So here's how to be the best dressed guest with Team LBD's modern day guide to what to wear to a wedding.

-Can I wear black?
+Can I wear a black dress?

 Black is supremely chic, ultra slimming (perfect for bumping into your ex), and is now a popular choice for wedding guest style with the likes of Victoria Beckham and Kate Middleton wearing a black dress not once, but twice (well, you know how K Middy is with dress recycling) on someone else's big day.
 Even bridesmaids are being dressed up in the darker shade, and as Cara Delevingne shows so elegantly, so can you.